- Accelerate access to proven solutions;

 In India, MSD is strengthening the capacity of private health providers to meet clinical standards for maternal care.
 In partnership with local organizations, including the country’s association of OB/GYNs, MSD is streamlining the process for nearly 150 providers to become accredited so they are eligible to participate in government financing schemes.

 MSD is also working in Uganda and Zambia as a partner in Saving Mothers, Giving Life, a public-private partnership designed to dramatically reduce maternal and newborn mortality in sub-Saharan Africa.
-In its first year, the partnership reduced maternal mortality ratios by one-third in target facilities in Zambia and target facilities in Uganda.
+Since 2012, the partnership has reduced maternal mortality ratios by 53 % in target facilities in Zambia and 45% in target facilities in Uganda.
 The success of the partnership means it will now expand the program to Cross River State in Nigeria.

 In partnership with the government of Senegal, MSD for Mothers is supporting the national expansion of an innovative model that offers private suppliers performance-based financial incentives to maintain a sufficient inventory of contraceptives and make sure these products are consistently available.
-Eight of 14 regions and 1,000 health facilities are already participating, with 3.2 million women who now have access to modern contraception.
+All regions are covered across the country and 1,404 health facilities are already participating, with 3.2 million women who now have access to modern contraception.